openjdm/openjdm.github.io/_sources/sunk_cost.md

 problem and ability to appropriately weigh the applicability of that information” (Emich and Pyone, 2018, p.
 580).
 With this ability, their integration of information becomes far more efficient.
-In fact, Emich and Pyone (2018) note that people with positive affects perform better on Duncker’s Candle task, which requires participants to overcome functional fixedness.
+In fact, Emich and Pyone (2018) note that people with positive affect perform better on Duncker’s Candle task, which requires participants to overcome functional fixedness.
 The sunk cost effect is rooted in the fact that individuals do not properly weigh the benefits and detriments of a